 Atlantic Division Commander, presided over the event.
 Lt.
-Col. Daniel Herlihy, Deputy District Engineer, served as master of Ceremonies.
+Col. Daniel Herlihy, Deputy District Engineer, served as Master of Ceremonies.

 Before receiving any official awards, Col. Barron's children had awards of their own to give him.
-Col. Barron's young son Jordan bought a special retirement coin and presented it to his father.
-"Congratulations to Col. Barron of serving in the Army for 26 years," he said.
+Col. Barron's son Jordan bought a special retirement coin and presented it to his father.
+"Congratulations to Col. Barron for serving in the Army 26 years," he said.

-Daughter Caroline wrote a special not to her father and
+Daughter Caroline wrote a special note to her father and